flexera-public/policy_templates/operational/azure/azure_migrate/README.md

 - RISC Foundations assessment to have successfully discovered resources and analyzed application stacks
 - Retrieve a RISC API Assessment Code and API Key from your Subscription Administrator.
 See more about RISC API authentication requirements [here](https://portal.riscnetworks.com/app/documentation/?path=/using-the-platform/restful-api-access/)
 - Create an Azure Migrate project in the target Azure Subscription, and select "Flexera" as your Assessment Tool
+- Azure Service Principal (AKA Azure Active Directory Application) with the appropriate permissions to manage resources in the target subscription
+- The following RightScale Credentials
+  - `AZURE_APPLICATION_ID`
+  - `AZURE_APPLICATION_KEY`

 ## Input Parameters